 Dengue fever occurs throughout the country.
 See Health

-Sri Lanka can be affected by severe weather like tropical cyclones and monsoon rains.
-See Natural disasters.
+Sri Lanka can be affected by severe weather including tropical cyclones and monsoon rains.
+See Natural disasters

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.